felicitywang/TFMTL/expts/README.md

         - `python ../scripts/write_tfrecords_predict.py args_merged.json data/raw/LMRD_neg.json.gz data/raw/LMRD_neg_mult.tf data/tf/merged/LMRD_SSTb/min_50_max_-1/LMRD/ data/tf/single/LMRD/min_50_max_-1/`
 - run `scripts/discriminative_driver.py` with `predict` mode, specifying path of the saved checkpoints, e.g., `sentiment_1/predict_single.sh`, `sentiment_1/predict_mult.sh`; see the source file for further hyper-parameter / argument explanation

+### 5. Test with the model

+- use the trained model to test other test data(except for the original test data)
+- input: json file of test data with texts and labels
+- run `scripts/write_tfrecords_test.py` to write TFRecord file for the data to test

+    - e.g. `python ../scripts/write_tfrecords_test.py test_json_dir tfrecord_dir vocab_dir` where `test_json_dir` is the directory with the test json.gz file, `tfrecord_dir` is the directory to put in the TFRecord file, and `vocab_dir` is the directory of the vocabulary used in the model you're going to use(e.g. in `data/tf/merged/xxx/`)

 ## Arguments to generate TFRecord files